Skip to Main Content

 The College Libraries support course affordability and ease of access by encouraging the use of library books, eBooks, DVDs, streaming video, and articles in your course curriculum.
-The library encourages such usage by offering physical reserves and OAKS-compatible electronic reading lists.
+The library encourages such usage by offering physical and electronic reserves.

 Our librarians and archivists can help you identify affordable materials for your curriculum, whether it is a library-licensed resource, an Open Educational Resource (OER), or freely-available resource.
 If we do not have something you need, you can make a purchase suggestion and the library will investigate purchasing or licensing options.

 Request books, eBooks, DVDs, journals, databases, and other resources to support your teaching and investigate read & publish agreements to support your research.

 Learn about affordable learning resources and open educational resources (OER).

 Make specific library materials easy for your students to access by adding them to physical or electronic reserve.